 When cutting the dough, do not twist the cutter.
 Firmly press the cutter straight down into the dough and pull straight up.
 Twisting will seal edges of biscuits and prevent them from rising.

-Arranging biscuits on baking sheet with sides touching, helps them rise.
+Arrange biscuits on baking sheet with sides touching to help them rise.
 Brushing tops with cold buttermilk helps the biscuits turn golden brown.

 A hot oven is important for baking great biscuits.
 A temperature of 400°F to 450°F is optimal for biscuits tender on the inside, crispy and golden brown outside.

 For breakfast, I’ll stuff a biscuit with sausage and slather apricot jam over the top.
 Heaven!

 Thin biscuits are perfect for scooping gravy, syrup or honey.
 Easy to make.
 Lightly flatten round biscuit dough before baking.
 Will rise slightly while baking.
 Deeeelicious!

 Please share your favorite biscuit-baking-tip in the comments.
 Would love to know what works for you.